pimotte/nomic/README.md

 If the rule-change is adopted, a player who can shall merge the pull request in a timely fashion, which marks completion of the vote.

+**321** A vote can be retracted by commenting on the pull request with a comment that consists only of ":wave:".
+This will retract any votes made by the player that were made before this comment.

 **313** Any vote through a comment on a pull request is invalid, unless one of the comments above the vote contains a word or sentence in either Japanese or Turkish